chrisbartoloburlo/stmonitor/README.md

     ```shell
     sbt "project examples" "runMain examples.auth.MonitoredServer"
     ```
-   _The server listens on the TCP/IP socket 127.0.0.1:1330._
+   _The monitored server listens on the TCP/IP socket 127.0.0.1:1330._

 2. In a separate terminal navigate to the scripts directory `stmonitor/scripts/` and execute the following command to start a client which connects to the server and sends multiple requests:
    ```
    python3 auth-client.py
    ```
-   Alternatively, one can also interact with the monitored server using `telnet 127.0.0.1 1335` and follow a text based protocol.
+   Alternatively, one can also interact with the monitored server using `telnet 127.0.0.1 1330` and follow a text based protocol.

 #### **SETUP 2**